guidosalustri/guidosalustri.github.io/index.md

   <iframe src="https://drive.google.com/file/d/1Ei_piX66B7IYlXH_iWGcYHz8CxF6X3gB/preview" width="100%" height="auto" style="aspect-ratio: 16 / 9;" allow="autoplay"></iframe>
   </div>

   [String Theory](https://guidosalustri.github.io/stringtheory/) is an action-puzzle, top-down 2D space game developed by a two-person team using Godot engine.
 It’s in a prototype stage and both the aesthetics and controls were designed for mobile format.
 At its core, String Theory explores themes of game flow, player agency and frustration.
-Moreover, the game also has a published paper that studies the relationship between players’ motivations and their in-game behaviour: <a href="https://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1965699&dswid=3547" target="_blank" rel="noopener noreferrer" title="Visit DiVA">“Connecting the Stars: Mapping Players Preferences and Motivation to In-Game Behaviour”</a>.
+Moreover, the game has also been employed in <a href="https://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1965699&dswid=3547" target="_blank" rel="noopener noreferrer" title="Visit DiVA">research</a> studying the relationship between players’ motivations and their in-game behaviour.